Christian nationalism: Poland

 Robert Bakiewicz, who organizes the annual far-right nationalist Independence March attended by tens of thousands, is a member of a Traditionalist Catholic Society of Saint Pius X church.
 Bakiewicz is the former leader of National Radical Camp that has been described as neo-Nazi, neo-fascist and adherent of Catholic nationalism.
 The Law and Justice (PiS) government sponsored Bakiewicz by over 1 million euros.
 In 2017, Bakiewicz held a speech during the Independence March, kissing a crucifix and calling for a crusade against "cultural marxists" and for a Catholic theocracy.
 The attendees of the Independence March used slogans such as "We want God" and "White Poland".

-The Christian nationalist All-Polish Youth has also been linked to neo-Nazis and caused controversy when its members were pictured saluting swastika flags.
+The Christian nationalist All-Polish Youth has also been linked to neo-Nazis and caused controversy when its members were saluting swastika flags and chanting "sieg heil".
 All-Polish Youth is the unofficial youth group of the neo-fascist National Movement and one of the main participants of the Independence Day march.
 All-Polish Youth's self-declared aim is to "to raise Polish youth in a Catholic and patriotic spirit" and it operates under the slogan "Great Catholic Poland".
 National Movement, then led by Robert Winnicki, described as an "ideological soulmate" of Bakiewicz, sponsored the November 2017 anti-Israel demonstration that was attended by 60,000 people.
 Algemeiner characterized the demonstration as "Ultranationalist and neo-Nazi".

 Former Polish ruling party PiS has been described as Christian nationalist.
 Under PiS, there was a near total ban on abortion, and many areas in the country were declared "LGBT-free zones".
 PiS allegedly facilitated co-operation between conservative institutions and far-right extremists.
 In 2023, the PiS affiliated fundamentalist Catholic group Ordo Iuris started a campaign for the release of a neo-Nazi activist Marika Matuszak convicted of attacking an LGBT event, and she was released by PiS Justice Minister Zbigniew Ziobro.
 Sejm member and chair of the Together Party Adrian Zandberg criticized PiS Prime Minister Mateusz Morawiecki for "commemorat[ing] a unit that openly collaborated with the Gestapo" for paying tribute to the Holy Cross Mountains Brigade and said Hubert Jura may be a hero to Morawiecki, but not to him.